snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/screen-tracking/index.md

 Screen engagement tracking is enabled by default, but can be configured using the `TrackerConfiguration.screenEngagementAutotracking` option.

+For a demo of how mobile screen engagement tracking works in action, **[please visit this demo](https://snowplow-incubator.github.io/mobile-screen-engagement-demo/)**.

 <Tabs groupId="platform" queryString>
   <TabItem value="ios" label="iOS" default>